 4 Polymeric Sand Alternatives: Pros & Cons (with Pictures)

-Polymeric sand can be used for various projects, though it is mostly required for compacting pavers and keeping them in place.
+Polymeric sand can be used for various projects, but it is mainly required for compacting pavers and keeping them in place.
 It is swept into the gaps between the pavers, which are then compacted to ensure the sand is distributed easily.
 The sand is then swept away from the top of the pavers, and water is added, making the sand harden.

 The 4 Polymeric Sand Alternatives